Typical X-ray Outburst Light Curves of Aql X-1: Introduction

-In the disc instability models (DIMs), the disc diffusion equation is usually solved using the $\alpha$-prescription of the kinematic viscosity $\nu = \alpha \cs h$~\citep{ShakuraSunyaev1973}, where $\cs$ is the sound speed and $h$ is the pressure scale-height of the disc.
+In the disk instability models (DIMs), the disk diffusion equation is usually solved using the $\alpha$-prescription of the kinematic viscosity $\nu = \alpha \cs h$~\citep{ShakuraSunyaev1973}, where $\cs$ is the sound speed and $h$ is the pressure scale-height of the disk.
 The basic characteristics of DN light curves can be reproduced with $\alphaH \simeq 0.1$ and $\alphaC \simeq 0.01-0.05$ for the hot and cold viscosity states, respectively.
-DIMs can also account for the outburst light curves and recurrence times of transient LMXBs with $\alphaH$ and $\alphaC$ values similar to those used for DNs, provided that the effect of X-ray irradiation on the disc dynamics during the outburst states is included in the models \citep{king1998,KingRitter1998,Dubus1999,dubus2001}.
+DIMs can also account for the outburst light curves and recurrence times of transient LMXBs with $\alphaH$ and $\alphaC$ values similar to those used for DNs, provided that the effect of X-ray irradiation on the disk dynamics during the outburst states is included in the models \citep{king1998,KingRitter1998,Dubus1999,dubus2001}.

-A characteristic "knee" followed by a steepening in the X-ray outburst light curves observed from a variety of magnetised stars in binaries including some NSXTs was proposed to be the signature of the onset of the propeller effect at a critical $\Lx$ corresponding to $\rxi= \xi \rA = \rco$ with $\xi \simeq 0.5$ \citep{Zhang1998,Campana1998,Campana2018}.
-Among these NSXTs, Aql X-1 is a prototypical source, accreting matter from a K-type companion.
-The spin period of the source $P = 1.8~\mathrm{ms}$ (Casella et al., 2008).
-In quiescence, $\Lx \simeq 5 \times 10^{33}~$\ergpers~for a distance $d = 4.5 $ kpc \citep{Campana2014,Galloway008}.
-In the outburst states, the $\Lx$ peak can exceed $10^{37}~$\ergpers~within a few days \citep{Campana2013}.
-After the peak of a typical outburst of Aql X-1, the X-ray light curve shows a smooth and slow exponential decay lasting a few weeks followed by a sharp turn downward, forming a knee-like morphology, and subsequently $\Lx$ decreases more steeply down to the quiescent level within several days.
-The outbursts are repeated with a recurrence time $\Trec \sim 1$ yr.
+A characteristic "knee" followed by a steepening in the X-ray outburst light curves observed from a variety of magnetized stars in binaries including some NSXTs was proposed to be the signature of the onset of the propeller effect at a critical $\Lx$ corresponding to $\rxi= \xi \rA = \rco$ with $\xi \simeq 0.5$ \citep{Zhang1998,Campana1998,Campana2018}.
+Among these NSXTs, Aql X-1 is a prototypical source with a spin period of $P = 1.8~\mathrm{ms}$ \citep{Casella2008}, accreting matter from a K-type companion.
+The source exhibits outbursts with a recurrence time $\Trec \sim 1$ yr. \citet{Gungor2014} classified these outbursts into three types based on their duration and peak flux.
+Among these, the 2010 outburst belongs to the most common type.
+During these outbursts, the $\Lx$ peak exceeds $10^{37}~$\ergpers~within a few days \citep{Campana2013}.
+After the peak, the X-ray light curve displays a smooth and slow exponential decay lasting for a few weeks, followed by a sharp turn downward, forming a knee-like morphology at an $\Lx$ level of a few $10^{36}~$\ergpers.
+Subsequently, $\Lx$ decreases more steeply to the quiescent level within several days \citep{Campana2014}.